All the 5 Different Types of Gorillas in Africa: (With Photos 2024)

 Eastern gorilla species comprises of two (2) sub-species and these are the mountain gorillas (which are estimated to be just over 1063 according to a survey that was conducted in 2018 by the greater virunga trans-boundary collaboration together with the ministry tourism wildlife and antiques of Uganda), and the eastern lowland gorillas (which are estimated to have dropped in numbers to nearly 50% from the 17,000 population back in the mid-90s according to estimates given by scientists).

 Cross River Gorillas

-Mountain gorillas generally have a lot of far and a very thick coat an adaptive characteristic with enables then to survive high in the cooler parts of the forested areas.
-With humans encroaching on their natural habitat these mountain gorillas we’re forced further deeper into the forest where the temperatures and climatic conditions are generally harsh.
+Mountain gorillas generally have a lot of far and a very thick coat, an adaptive characteristic with enables then to survive high in the cooler parts of the forested areas.
+With humans encroaching on their natural habitat, these mountain gorillas we’re forced further deeper into the forest, where the temperatures and climatic conditions are generally harsh.
 Today this subspecies is also considered critically endangered with just over 1,000 mountain gorillas in the whole world, a number which has in fact risen from 850 back in the 1990’s to what it is today.
-Big thanks to the great conservation works being done by the governments of Uganda, Rwanda and D.R Congo that have seen this increase in mountain gorillas over these past few years.
+Big thanks to the great conservation work being done by the governments of Uganda, Rwanda and D.R Congo that has seen this increase in mountain gorillas over the past few years.

 Western Gorilla Species

 On the other hand the Western gorilla species also comprises of two subspecies and these are the Cross River gorillas which are estimated to be between two hundred (200) and three hundred (300) in number, as well as the Western lowland gorillas which are estimated to be more than 100,000 in population.
 This in fact is the most widespread and popular sub-species of gorillas in the whole world.